ZeitOnline/vivi/core/src/zeit/content/cp/README.txt

 The area can also be iterated:

 >>> list(informatives.itervalues())
-[<zeit.content.cp.blocks.placeholder.PlaceHolder object at 0x...>,
- <zeit.content.cp.blocks.teaser.AutoPilotTeaserBlock object at 0x...>]
+[<zeit.content.cp.blocks.teaser.AutoPilotTeaserBlock object at 0x...>]
 >>> informatives.values()
-[<zeit.content.cp.blocks.placeholder.PlaceHolder object at 0x...>,
- <zeit.content.cp.blocks.teaser.AutoPilotTeaserBlock object at 0x...>]
+[<zeit.content.cp.blocks.teaser.AutoPilotTeaserBlock object at 0x...>]

 It is possible to get the center page from the block by adapting to ICenterPage: